cooked rice idli recipe – idli is a comfort food always for us. it makes for our comforting, warm and nutritious breakfast every weekend.

 in this idli recipe, along with the cooked rice i have also added idli rava (cream of rice) and urad dal.

 the steamed rice makes these idlis ultra soft, fluffy and very light. these idlis are much much softer than the usual idli recipe i follow with cream of rice.

 i have illustrated picture collages to show the whole method and not exactly a step by step post… as the method is the same as of that making idlis. just the ingredients and their proportions are different and that makes a lot of difference in the texture of the idlis.

 this is also a good way to use leftover rice. to make these idlis, use leftover rice which is of the same day. if you know you are going to have some leftover rice, then just soak some urad dal and idli rava for a few hours before you make the batter. you can also use leftover rice a day old which has been refrigerated.

 you cannot make dosas with this idli batter. they don’t come out well. so just use the whole batter to make idlis. if there is any leftover batter than you can easily make masala paniyaram from it.

-a few steps to make cooked rice idli:
+a few steps to make cooked rice idli recipe:

-get the soaked idli rava, urad dal and rice in a grinder jar or in a wet grinder. add water in intervals and grind to a smooth batter.
+get the soaked idli rava, urad dal and cooked rice (i used cooked sona masoori rice) in a grinder jar or in a wet grinder. add water in intervals and grind to a smooth batter.

 pour the batter in a pan and stir in some rock salt. cover and let the batter ferment overnight or for 8-9 hours.